-The Reading Analysis: First Chart and Box introduces children to the fundamental grammar symbols used in Montessori language work.
-This beautifully crafted wooden board features precisely cut spaces for seven grammar symbols, allowing children to explore parts of speech through tactile manipulation and visual recognition.
+The Reading Analysis: First Chart and Box guides discovery of the fundamental grammar symbols used in Montessori language work.
+This attractive wooden board features precisely cut spaces for seven grammar symbols, where children explore parts of speech through tactile manipulation and visual recognition.
 The accompanying storage box keeps all symbols organized while reinforcing the connection between language structure and concrete materials.

 “The hands are the instruments of man's intelligence.”— Maria MontessoriThe Absorbent Mind